halbs13/Dynamics-NAV-Payroll/au-payroll-setup-branches.md

 - In the setup of Payroll Posting Groups to determine the General Ledger accounts for posting.
 - To determine the state for Payroll Tax calculationsIn the relationship between Branch and Division for dimensions
 - Determining Public HolidaysUsed to default L.S.L Types and L.S.L Codes
-- In reporting to filter informationIn payroll security to restrict access to employee data.
+- In reporting to filter information in payroll security to restrict access to employee data.

 1. In the **Search** box, enter **Branches**, and then choose the related link.